kew24/proj-Westra-data202/Report.md

 Future Directions
 -----------------

-Obviously, further directions include looking closely at the rest of this article's analysis and finds.
+Obviously, further directions include looking closely at the rest of this article's analyses and findings.
 An investigation into the impact of specific types of therapies and of the molecular characteristics of CH that increase risk of tMN could specifically be of interest.
 To do so, the other datasets would need to be used, including those available in the original GitHub repo.
 Additionally, the dataset available on [cBioPortal for Cancer Genomics](https://www.cbioportal.org) that accompanies this paper could be used.
-This dataset contains the variant calls, where instead of each row being a patient, each row would be a specific genetic mutation.
+This dataset contains the variant calls, where instead of each row being a patient, each row is a specific genetic mutation.
 This could be used to further investigate specific variants.
 The number of samples with a specific mutation could be compared to the population average in the [genome aggregation database](https://gnomad.broadinstitute.org), to determine which variants appear unique to this specific cohort.
-From here, addition analyses could reveal if any other genes might be implicated in CH, and potentially if any genes contain a higher proportion of rare variants.
+From here, addition analyses could reveal if any other genes might be implicated in CH, and potentially if any genes contain a higher proportion of rare variants in a burden analysis.

 Using the same dataset used in Figure 1c, it could be interesting to look at specific therapy types.
-The last ~75 of the columns of this dataset indicate whether or not the individual received specific therapies.
+The last ~75 columns of this dataset indicate whether or not the individual received specific therapies.
 The same analysis steps could be used, where instead of using `therapy_binary` as a predictor variable, these 75 columns could be used to potentially identify if any genes are significantly enriched due to these therapies.
 Another variable in this dataset is `generaltumortype`, which could be used in a quick analysis to see if any of the gene enrichment is dependent on the tumor location/type.

 Project Conclusions
 -------------------

 In this project, I was able to successfully replicate a figure panel in a *Nature Genetics* article.
 By closely inspecting the original code that was used to create this figure panel, I was able to understand what choices the authors made, and how exactly they analyzed their data to come to their conclusions.
 I believe that this has satisfactorily demonstrated what I have learned in DATA-202, and I am sure that this skill will be of use to me in my future endeavors.

 In embarking on this project and addressing this question, I gained not only an understanding of how data science is used in my chosen career field, but also an appreciation for the hard work done by women in STEM.
-To my surprise, first author Kelly Bolton, MD-PhD, as well as lab PI, Elli Papaemmanuil, PhD, are both women.
+To my surprise, first author Kelly Bolton, MD-PhD, and lab PI, Elli Papaemmanuil, PhD, are both women.
 Though I had assumed they were both male, I was pleasantly surprised to find out that they are women.
 I find this encouraging as I plan to further my education and hopefully am able to contribute to similarly important research.

-Beyond this, though this project, I have maintained and grown my interest in epidemiology, genetics, and data science -- and particularly the intersection between these all!
+Beyond this, through this project I have maintained and grown my interest in epidemiology, genetics, and data science -- and particularly the intersection between these all!
 I am excited to see where my future leads, and am ready to use the skills I have gained from this project wherever I end up.

 Author
 ------